thomhines/interactive-media-i/Day 05.md

 - How do we get the divs to sit next to each other in a grid? (float)
 	- How do we get the border to sit around the divs? (clearfix)
 - What does absolute positioning do?
+	- How do we set the position of an absolutely positioned element? (top, left, bottom, right)
+	- Do we use margins?
+NO!
+	- Do we use top, left, bottom, right on relatively positioned elements?
+NO!
 - What's the difference between absolute and fixed positioning?
 - As a group, fix problems in some example code (HTML/CSS split screen)